agroportal/fairness/README.md

 From the definition of the questions proposed in the Framework ["FAIR or FAIRer?
 An integrated quantitative FAIRness assessment grid for semantic resources and ontologies"](https://hal.archives-ouvertes.fr/lirmm-03208544/) ,we implemented a Java functions to each of them that test its validity using the resources MOD meta-data.

 * The FAIR questions used by the tool to assess FAIRness is here : [FAIR-Questions](https://github.com/agroportal/fairness/blob/master/doc/results/FAIR-questions.md)
-* The obtained results over AgroPortal semantic resources is here : [FAIR-Results](https://github.com/agroportal/fairness/tree/master/results/FAIR-result.xlsx)
+* The obtained results over AgroPortal semantic resources is here : [FAIR-Results](https://github.com/agroportal/fairness/tree/master/doc/results/FAIR-result.xlsx)

+To make the application reusable , me use a list on configuration files written in json for :
+* [questions.config.json](https://github.com/agroportal/fairness/blob/master/src/main/resources/config/common/questions.config.json) defining the questions with there scores , properties used and possible explanation.
+* [properties.config.json](https://github.com/agroportal/fairness/blob/master/src/main/resources/config/common/properties.config.json) defining the list of MOD properties with there equivalent in Agroportal, source (ontology ,summision or links) and type (String or Array).
+* [metadata.voc.config.json](https://github.com/agroportal/fairness/blob/master/src/main/resources/config/common/metadata.voc.config.json) defining a list of standards metadata vocabularies (e.g OWL,DC,RDFS), used in I2Q7.
+* [catalogs.config.json](https://github.com/agroportal/fairness/blob/master/src/main/resources/config/common/catalogs.config.json) defining a list of open ontology repositories and labries (e.g Fair Sharing , OLS), used in F4Q1 and F4Q2.
 ## Local installation
 To do a local installation of this web service, you will nill
 ### 1- Prerequisites